-(RED), a division of ONE, partners with the world’s most iconic brands, such as Apple, Starbucks and Belvedere, who contribute up to 50% of profits from the sale of (RED)-branded products and services to The Global Fund.
+(RED) is a division of ONE, and partners with some of the world’s most iconic brands, such as Apple, Bank of America, Beats by Dr. Dre, Coca-Cola, Gap, HEAD and Starbucks, who contribute up to 50% of profits from (RED)-branded goods and services to The Global Fund.